-Brian Godfrey's interests center on urban and regional change.
-He studies global cities, place-making and public space, race and ethnic geography, memory and heritage, political ecology, and global urbanization.
+His interests center on urban and regional change.
+Brian studies global cities, place-making and public space, race and ethnic geography, memory and heritage, urban political ecology, and global urbanization.
 Favoring the analytical lens of historical geography, he asks how and why social, spatial, and environmental patterns change over time.
-For example, what are the causes and consequences of urban redevelopment, immigration, gentrification, historic preservation, pollution, ecological restoration, and so on?
-His work focuses largely on the Americas, particularly the United States, Latin America, and Brazil in global contexts.
+For example, what are the causes and consequences of urban redevelopment, immigration, gentrification, historic preservation, ecological restoration, and so on?
+His scholarship focuses largely on the Americas - particularly the United States, Latin America, and Brazil - while his teaching covers global issues.

 He regularly teaches "Global Geography: People, Places, and Regions" (GEOG 102); “Brazil in Crisis: Continuity and Change” (GEOG/INTL/LALS 242); “Urban Geography: Space, Place, and Environment” (GEOG/URBS 252); and “Developing Cities: Urbanization of the Global South” (GEOG/INTL/URBS 252).
 Recent seminars have included "Global Ghetto: Ethnic Geographies of Divided Cities" (URBS 303); “Greening the City: Urban Landscapes and Public Spaces” (URBS 303); and “Preserving Whose City?
 Memory and Identity” (GEOG/URBS 372).
 Besides Geography, Brian also teaches Environmental Studies, Latin American & Latin@ Studies, and Urban Studies.